solelena/PSReliP/Case_study_datasets/README.md

 #### Input data
   This study used data on genetic variants of 110 accessions of rice varieties from five groups, such as three japonica variety groups (JP: Oryza sativa Japonica Group, TEJ: Oryza sativa temperate japonica subgroup, TRJ: Oryza sativa tropical japonica subgroup) and two indica variety groups (IND: Oryza sativa Indica Group, AUS: Oryza sativa aus subgroup).
 These samples are registered in the Rice Annotation Project Database ([RAP-DB](https://rapdb.dna.affrc.go.jp)) and have an average depth of sequencing coverage greater than 30.
 The accession numbers, sample names and group abbreviations of all these samples are listed in the file [rice_acces_name_gr.list](./rice_acces_name_gr.list).
 #### Used parameter values
-  The parameter sets and parameter values used in this pipeline run are listed in [rapdb_30depth_5gr_ld_pr.config](./rapdb_30depth_5gr_ld_pr.config), which is the PSReliP pipeline configuration file.
+   The parameter values used in the PS analysis are listed in in [rapdb_30depth_5gr_ld_pr.config](./rapdb_30depth_5gr_ld_pr.config), which is the PSReliP pipeline configuration file.
 #### Folder contents
-  The Shiny application folder [rapdb_30depth_5gr_ld_pr](./rapdb_30depth_5gr_ld_pr) contains an app.R file and a 'data' subfolder with the analysis results files.
+  The Shiny application folder [rapdb_30depth_5gr_ld_pr](./rapdb_30depth_5gr_ld_pr) contains an app.R file and a 'data' subfolder with analysis results files.
-#### Viewing the Shiny app
+#### Running the Shiny app
   Download the Shiny app folder.
 To run the Shiny app locally, use RStudio to open the app.R file in the Shiny app folder and click on "Run App" in the upper right corner of the source panel.
 The app will open up in a new window.
+In addition, the Shiny application can be run on Shiny servers such as shinyapps.io, RStudio Connect, Shiny Server Open Source, Shiny Server Pro.
 #### User interface
   The screenshots of the user interface of this Shiny app can be found in the [Images](../Images/case_study_UI_screenshots) folder.<br>
   The Shiny app created by our pipeline contains four tabs corresponding to the types of analysis performed in it.
 These tabs are as follows: 1) ‘Basic statistics’; 2) ‘Population Stratification analysis’; 3) ‘Wright's FST estimation’; 4) ‘IBS and GRM calculation & Kinship Coefficients estimation’.<br>